 - 7 cups hot chicken, beef or vegetable broth (canned will do)

 - salt & pepper to taste (leave out the salt if using salted broth)

 You can also add in cooked meats, herbs, spices and cooked vegetables to make variations on basic risotto.

 Here’s what you do:

-- Heat a medium sauce pan (around 4 quarts) heat the broth.
-Keep it below the boil point.
+- Heat the broth in a medium saucepan (around 4 quarts).
+Keep it below the boiling point.
 You just want it hot.

 - The rice is done when it is al dente, not mushy but soft with a little chewiness or bite to it.
 You should take it off the heat just before you get to this point.

 - Stir in the cheese and any other add-ins (vegetables, meat, herbs, etc.).

 That’s it.
 You don’t have to stir constantly, as some cooks say.
 But you do have to stir a lot to help get the starch out of the rice and into the liquid.
 This also prevents it from becoming clumpy.